MRimk/UniversityNotes/notes.md

 Memory access is type-unsafe if the value is read as another type than it was written\
 This usually happens due to incorrect typecasts.\
 In C there are no checking for typecasts.
-In C++ there is a dynamic*cast (it is slow) which ensures type safety.\
+In C++ there is a dynamiccast (it is slow) which ensures type safety.\
-\_Advice* don't use casts if possible, and prefer dynamic_casts
+_Advice_ don't use casts if possible, and prefer dynamicCasts

 **Object lifetime**